-Exhibit 34 provides mortality rates for drug poisoning for 2012 and 2017.
+Exhibit 33 provides mortality rates for drug poisoning for 2012 and 2017.

-- Between 2012 and 2017, drug poisoning mortality rates increased across all five counties, but at a lower rate than in the United States. - None of the counties reported drug poisoning mortality rates that exceeded state averages in 2017.
+- Between 2012 and 2017, drug poisoning mortality rates increased across all three counties, but at a lower rate than in the United States. - None of the counties reported drug poisoning mortality rates that exceeded state averages.